 - coreboot knowledge: Should be familiar with making chipset level changes to the code.

 - other knowledge: A general idea of the Power architecture, the more, the better

 - hardware requirements: QEMU Power bring-up exists, and even if it probably needs to be fixed up, that shouldn’t be an exceedingly large task.
 For everything else, access to real Power8/9 hardware and recovery tools (e.g. for external flashing) is required.

-Support QEMU AArch64 or MIPS¶
+Support QEMU AArch64¶

 Having QEMU support for the architectures coreboot can boot helps with some (limited) compatibility testing: While QEMU generally doesn’t need much hardware init, any CPU state changes in the boot flow will likely be quite close to reality.

 That could be used as a baseline to ensure that changes to architecture code doesn’t entirely break these architectures

 - coreboot knowledge: Should know the general boot flow in coreboot.